-- 11.44 Radio Free Europe/Radio Free Liberty (RFE/RL) reported on 22 August 2005 that Afghanistan's Islamic militants, primarily the Taliban, had left a trail of bloodshed in recent months "They have been targeting pro-government Islamic clerics, officials, electoral workers, and foreign aid workers, as well as Afghan and coalition troops" [29h] - 11.45 A number of high-profile Taliban arrests were reported during 2005: Commander Haji Sultan was captured in Farah province and Mullah Mohammed Rahim, a senior Taliban official was also arrested.
-(BBC News, 5 June 2005) [25ai] Neo-Taliban commander, Qari Baba, was arrested in Ghazni province.
-Baba was Governor of Ghazni during the Taliban's rule and he is believed to be responsible for attacks on US and Afghan forces in the province (Radio Free Europe/Radio Liberty, 15 August 2005) [29k].
-The head of the Taliban's Culture and Information Council, Maulvi Muhammad Yasir, was arrested in Pakistan.
-(Dawn.com, 18 August 2005) [65] - 11.46 Security forces in Pakistan arrested the leading Taliban spokesman, Latifullah Hakimi, in Balochistan province.
-(BBC News, 4 October 2005) [25q] 14 Taliban suspects, including Hakimi and another senior figure, Mohammad Yasar, were extradited from Pakistan to Kabul, in Pakistan's first extradition of Taliban suspects.
-(BBC News, 27 October 2005) [25am] - 11.47 BBC News subsequently reported on 14 October 2005 that the Taliban had appointed three new spokesmen following Hakimi's arrest.
-The men were named as Abdul Hai Mutmain, the former culture and information chief in Kandahar, Qari Yousuf and Dr Hanif.
-[25v] - 11.48 On 11 December 2005, Reuters reported that "Afghanistan's Taliban guerrillas have issued an Islamic decree [fatwa] calling for President Hamid Karzai to be killed for serving American and British 'infidels'."
-[24d] - 11.49 A Guardian news article dated 29 September 2005 reported that suicide bombings used to be almost unknown in Afghanistan.
+- 11.42 On 11 December 2005, Reuters reported that "Afghanistan's Taliban guerrillas have issued an Islamic decree [fatwa] calling for President Hamid Karzai to be killed for serving American and British 'infidels'."
+[24d] - 11.43 A Guardian news article dated 29 September 2005 reported that suicide bombings used to be almost unknown in Afghanistan.
 However, "Afghan officials believe al-Qaida has renewed its ties with the Taliban."
 [18d] On 27 December 2005 RFE/RL reported that Taliban commander, Mullah Dadullah had said that more than 200 Taliban fighters had volunteered to carry out suicide attacks against US forces and their allies.
-[29n] - 11.50 Following the increase in suicide bombings in Afghanistan, reported by Amnesty International in January 2006 [7j] and the UN Secretary-General on 7 March 2006 [39h], various news articles reported that the Taliban had claimed responsibility for many of the bombings.
-[25f] [25g] [25x] - 11.51 An article dated 17 January 2006 by RFE/RL stated that "A purported spokesman for the Taliban has claimed responsibility for all of the recent suicide attacks in Kandahar Province.
+[29n] - 11.44 Following the increase in suicide bombings in Afghanistan, reported by Amnesty International in January 2006 [7j] and the UN Secretary-General on 7 March 2006 [39h], various news articles reported that the Taliban had claimed responsibility for many of the bombings.
+[25f] [25g] [25x] - 11.45 An article dated 17 January 2006 by RFE/RL stated that "A purported spokesman for the Taliban has claimed responsibility for all of the recent suicide attacks in Kandahar Province.
 However, that claim could not be independently confirmed.
 Analysts and some military officials said the rise in suicide attacks reflects an increase in the influence of Al-Qaeda since the presidential election in October 2004."
 [29m] On 2 June 2005 the Guardian had reported a senior analyst with the International Crisis Group as saying that suicide bombings were not traditionally Afghan and the June bombing of a mosque in Kandahar showed "... the influence of a global jihadi network."
 [18a]

-11.52 A report by Foreign Policy in Focus (FPIF) dated November 2005 stated that:
+11.46 A report by Foreign Policy in Focus (FPIF) dated November 2005 stated that: